EDWARD FAUSTY 600 Palisade Ave. #405 Union City, NJ 07087 USA

 The Tris McCall Report, online review of A Fragile Utopia solo exhibit, 2005

-MOCA, Museum of Computer Art, online review in 2001 of Digital Printmaking Now exhibit
+MOCA, Museum of Computer Art, online review of Digital Printmaking Now exhibit at Brooklyn Museum, 2001

 The Record, June 20, 2003, A Warehouse of Diverse Art